Things to do in Vietnam’s Mekong Delta

 Bang Lang Bird Sanctuary

-In a region as naturally blessed as the Mekong Delta, it’s unsurprising that getting into nature is one of the top things to do in the deep south.
+In a region as naturally blessed as the Mekong Delta, it’s unsurprising that getting into nature is one of the top things to do in the deep South.
 Aside from Tram Chim National Park mentioned above, there are plenty of places to get up close to the luxuriant greenery birthed by the fertility of the Mekong River.

 Indeed, if it’s greenery you’re after, you can’t get more green than a visit to Tra Su Forest, an enchanting collection of canals adorned with water lettuce, so much so that birds can sometimes be seen walking on top of the carpet of green to cross the river.
 A 15,000 VND ($0.70) trip on a sampan boat will be one of the most relaxing (and cheapest) things you do in the Mekong Delta, drifting through a living mosaic that gently parts as you cut through, looking out for majestic birds, watching the tall cajuput trees sway gently and listening to a soundtrack that nears reflective perfection.